MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/about-defender-for-office-365-trial.md

 ## Availability

-The Defender for Office 365 trial feature is currently in Public Preview.
-It's rolling out to existing Microsoft 365 organizations in specific geographies that meet certain requirements (first and foremost, they don't have existing Defender for Office 365 Plan 1 or Plan 2 licenses included in the subscription or as an add-on).
+The Defender for Office 365 trial is gradually rolling out to existing customers who meet specific criteria and who don't have existing Defender for Office 365 Plan 1 or Plan 2 licenses (included in their subscription or as an add-on).

 ## Give feedback